Monadic-DNA/Explorer/terms_and_conditions.md

 Monadic DNA Explorer is a **genetic research and educational platform** designed to let users explore genetic variants in the context of published Genome-Wide Association Studies (GWAS).

-Its **primary purpose** is to advance scientific understanding and research literacy — not to provide health or diagnostic advice.
+Its **primary purpose** is to advance scientific understanding and research literacy, not to provide health or diagnostic advice.

 ---